h2oai/sparkling-water/doc/src/site/sphinx/tutorials/sw_grid.rst

         Sparkling Water supports two strategies for traversing hyperspace:

-        - **Cartesian** - (Default) This strategies tries out every possible combination of hyper parameter values and finishes after the whole space is traversed.
+        - **Cartesian** - (Default) This strategy tries out every possible combination of hyper parameter values and finishes after the whole space is traversed.
         - **RandomDiscrete** - In each iteration, the strategy randomly selects the combination of values from the hyper space and can be terminated before the whole space is traversed.
-The termination could be dependent on various criteria (consider parameters: ``maxRuntimeSecs``, ``maxModels``, ``stoppingRounds``, ``stoppingTolerance``, ``stoppingMetric``).
+The termination depends on various criteria (consider parameters: ``maxRuntimeSecs``, ``maxModels``, ``stoppingRounds``, ``stoppingTolerance``, ``stoppingMetric``).
           For details see `H2O-3 documentation <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/grid-search.html`__